 - Fatigue: Oil rig workers have long shifts, often 8-14 hours a day for 7-14 days in a row.
 This non-stop schedule leaves workers tired and slows their reflexes.
 Fatigue and exhaustion can kill in a dozen different ways.

 When an accident takes place over water, maritime laws apply.
 Maritime law is complex and expensive to fight.
-The personal injury attorney that you hire to assist you must better have the fire power you’re going to need.
+The Dallas wrongful death attorney or personal injury lawyer that you hire to assist you must better have the fire power you’re going to need.

 Our Dallas personal injury attorneys can handle maritime law and focus exclusively on severe injures.
 In this way we are able to devote our firm to injured individuals that deserve the highest quality help.

-Please do not hesitate to call our firm so that a Dallas personal injury attorney can speak with you about your case immediately.
+Please call our firm at (888) 473-2820 to speak with a Dallas personal injury attorney about your case.